mountaineerbr/shellChatGPT/README.md

 <!-- **TIP:** Set **response streaming** with `option -g`, or set `$STREAM=1` in the configuration file. -->

-**TIP:** Set `option -VV` to see the raw request body, or run chat command `!info` to check model configuration!

-Complete text in multi-turn:

-    chatgpt.sh -d -S'The following is a newspaper article.'
-"It all starts when FBI agents arrived at the governor house and"

 ### 💬  Native Chat Completions